kotfu/marked-bonus-pack/README.md

 ### Drafts

-Drafts for Mac includes support for the Streaming Preview, but you must enable it:
+[Drafts for Mac](https://getdrafts.com/) includes support for Streaming Preview, but you must enable it:

 - Open Drafts
 - Click on the **Drafts > Preferences** menu (or press ⌘,)